DoppeD/ConsistentCwfsOfDomains/README.md

 This version introduces a consistency relation, allowing one to model types such as the natural numbers and boolean values.

-This is a work in progress, though almost complete.
-Currently, what remains to be done is the morphisms lam and ap, and related axioms.

 Author: David Lidell